terrapower/armi/doc/user/radial_and_axial_expansion.rst

 When two or more components exist within the Block, the overall height change of the Block is driven by an axial expansion "target Component" (e.g., fuel).
-Alternatively, the axial thermal expansion of components within a Block do influence the positions of components in neighboring blocks for a given Assembly.
+Alternatively, the axial thermal expansion of components within a Block influences the positions of components in axially neighboring blocks for a given Assembly.
 So, while axial thermal expansion evaluations of each Block are treated independently, the axial mesh points are updated to account for the physical material displacements across the entire assembly length.